Disclaimer: I don't own Yu-Gi-Oh.

 And I turned him down.
 I skipped his arranged meeting.

 You will be there.
 As long as I know you have this letter I won't take any excuses.
 It is in your best interests to appear promptly.

 As I enter the seafood restaurant, I can only stare at the floor.
 I have coupons for a meal.
 They expire today so my father gave them to me to go eat.
 I still don't see why we can't just let them burn in a grate; I'm not all that crazy about seafood.
-I'll eat it, but I get really tired of shrimp and rice and--I think it's called salmon?--Whatever; just don't open tuna within smelling distance from me.
+I'll eat it, but I get really tired of shrimp and rice and-I think it's called salmon?
+That pink fish people wax poetic about how health and delicious it is?
+Whatever; just don't open tuna within smelling distance from me.
 Cat food, that stuff.
-I could never stomach it fresh from the can or packet.
+I could never stomach it from the can or packet.
 (C)

-To the envy of many people, I get prime real estate by the lobster bin.
+To the envy of many people, I get prime real estate by the lobster tank.
 I don't see why they are so angry with me; I'm sitting by a pool of doomed marine life.
 Not quite unlike myself.
-The doomed part, sorry, I'm not an aquatic mammal.
+The doomed part, sorry; I'm not an aquatic mammal.